 Rijksmuseum is one of the largest museums in Amsterdam.
 As a result, it has galleries showcasing a wide range of art and artifacts, stretching way back to the Middle Ages.
 It features artwork from famous Dutch artists such as Rembrandt and Van Gogh and a range of historical artifacts that trace Dutch history.
 But the historical items within the walls of the Rijksmuseum aren’t the only reason to visit; the creation of the massive building is incredibly interesting as well and exploring it is all part of the experience.
 They also have a large gift shop fully stocked with souvenir options.

 For more information: www.rijksmuseum.nl/en

 Van Gogh Museum

 Looking at some of Van Gogh’s masterpieces in the Rijksmuseum is just a taste of his art.
 The Van Gogh Museum is just across Museumplein (Museum Square), and traces Van Gogh’s life as an artist.
 The exhibit, which covers numerous floors, takes a closer look at his relationships with friends and family and the struggles he faced that ultimately led to the infamous act of cutting off his ear.
-With the audio guide, you can get better idea of his thought process while admiring pieces of artwork.
+With the audio guide, you can get a better idea of his thought process while admiring pieces of artwork.
 The exhibit features some of his most iconic works, such as Sunflowers and Self-Portrait as a Painter.
-In the gift shop you can find his art on a variety of items.
+In the gift shop, you can find his art on a variety of items.

 For more information: www.vangoghmuseum.nl/en